kidlat2024/kidlatnews/content/page/Kidlat News Philippine news satire in a lightning-fast website.md

 Besides the aforementioned Adobo Chronicles, there used to be a number of self-styled humor/satire news sites that existed in the 2010s such as *So, What's News*, *Mosquito Press*, *Professional Heckler*, *Agila News*, and others.

-Many have ceased publication, perhaps because, as the Philippine Daily Inquirer [recently observed](https://newsinfo.inquirer.net/1577334/i-think-therefore-i-laugh-what-now-for-pinoy-satire), satire--real satire--"has simply become unpopular."
+Many have ceased publication perhaps because, as the Philippine Daily Inquirer [recently observed](https://newsinfo.inquirer.net/1577334/i-think-therefore-i-laugh-what-now-for-pinoy-satire), satire--real satire--"has simply become unpopular."

-"Satire, which is high comedy, is supposed to make people laugh, then think," said director Jose Javier Reyes in the same Inquirer article.
+"Satire, which is high comedy, is supposed to make people laugh, then think," said director Jose Javier Reyes.
 "Problem is, people just want to laugh and don’t think.”

 This is probably the reason for the recent trend of "satirical news cards" popularized by social-media-based humor pages such as [International State College of the Philippines (ISCP)](https://www.facebook.com/ISCPhilippines), [Philippine Daily New Society](https://www.facebook.com/PhilippinePDNS/), and [Cebu Dairy News](https://www.facebook.com/cebudairynews).